AdobeDocs/commerce-webapi/src/pages/rest/tutorials/inventory/create-cart-add-products.md

 ---
-layout: tutorial
-group: rest-api
 title: Step 7.
 Create a cart and add products to it
-subtitle: Order processing with Inventory Management
-menu_title: Step 7.
-Create a cart and add products to it
+description: In this step of the tutorial you will create a card and add products
-menu_order: 70
-level3_subgroup: msi-tutorial
-return_to:
-  title: REST Tutorials
-  url: rest/tutorials/index.html
-functional_areas:
-  - Integration
 ---

 # Step 7.
 Create a cart and add products to it